valtimo-platform/valtimo-documentation/release-notes/major9/09.17.0/valtimo-backend-libraries.md

   When multiple start forms are associated with a single process definition the user is unable to start a new case of that specific type.

+* **New required application property**

+  There is a new mandatory applicaion property `valtimo.plugin.encryption-secret`.
+The encryption-secret has to be at least 16 characters long